Children in a group setting

 Epilepsy is a common long-term illness in children.
 In Finland approximately 5,000 children under 15-years of age have epilepsy.

-An epileptic seizure is caused by a temporary disruption in the brain’s electronic signals.
-An epileptic seizure is a symptom, which disturbs the child’s daily performance.
-There are many different types of epileptic seizures, which can last from seconds to minutes.
-Usually, a seizure lasts for a few minutes and passes by on its own.
-There can be different motor symptoms or feelings during a seizure.
-Level of consciousness and contact can either stay as normal or weaken during the seizure.
+An epileptic seizure is caused by a temporary disruption in the brain’s electrical activity.
+An epileptic seizure is a symptom which disturbs the child’s daily performance.
+There are many different types of epileptic seizures which can last from seconds to minutes.
+Usually a seizure lasts for a few minutes and resolves on its own.
+The seizure may involve different motor symptoms or sensations.
+Level of consciousness and contact can may remain normal or be impaired during the seizure.

-Most epilepsies can be well controlled with medication and there can be many attempts with different medication.
-However, for some, the seizures continue regardless of medication.
+Most epilepsies can be well controlled with medication and there may be many attempts to find the right medication.
+For some, seizures may continue regardless of medication.

 Effects of medication on children

 Any medication can have side effects.
-A common example is tiredness, thus a child may need the opportunity to rest.
-Usually this can happen in the classroom without any need for special arrangements.
+A common side effect of medication is fatigue, which may mean that the child will need an opportunity to rest.
+Usually this can be arranged in the classroom without any need for special arrangements.
 Medication can also influence behaviour.
-If a child’s epilepsy medication causes changes to their daily performance, this is not considered a behavioural problem but rather a side effect of their medication.
+If a child’s epilepsy medication causes changes to their daily performance and functioning, this is not considered a behavioural problem but rather a side effect of their medication.

 Mitä mieltä olet sivun sisällöstä?